 My research focus is on school- and community-based methods to increase physical activity levels, with the goals of improving youth health and decreasing obesity and health disparities.
 I am specifically interested in interventions to improve the quantity and quality of physical education in public schools.
 Through both qualitative and quantitative methods, I work to understand how schools and community-based youth development and physical activity organizations can work together to increase access to physical activity, with a particular focus on children in communities at highest risk for inactivity and poor health.

 Thompson HR, Haguewood R, Tantoco N, Madsen KA.
 Lessons Learned: A Strategic Alliance to Improve Elementary Physical Education in an Urban School District.
 Progress in Community Health Partnerships.
-In press.
+2015.
+9(3);363-70.

 Thompson HR, Linchey JL, Madsen KA.
 Critical elements of a school report to parents on body mass index.
 Preventing Chronic Disease.
 2015.
 12(E136); 1-4

 Thompson HR, Linchey JK, Madsen KA.
 Public disclosure to improve physical education in an urban school district: Results from a 2-year quasi-experimental study.
 Journal of School Health.
 2015.
 85(5): 604-10.